afmohame/Arduino-Uno-R3/README.md

 ## 2.2.
 Peripherals
 >A peripheral device, or simply peripheral, is an auxiliary hardware device that a computer uses to transfer information externally.^5

-The Arduino has a plenty of peripherals, but we will focus on the most important ones.
+The Arduino has plenty of peripherals, but we will focus on the most important ones.

 ### 2.2.1.
 Digital I/O pins
 I/O is short for Input/Output.
 The Arduino Uno has 14 (or 20 if you count the analog pins with) digital I/O pins, each has its own quirks.
 Of the 14 digital pins, only 12 (or 18 with analog pins) are recommended to use as digital pins, because some have other functions like the tx and rx pins that can interfere with serial communication.
 Digital pins output 0V (logic low) or 5V (logic high) or if they are PWM (Pulse Width Modulation) pins a range between 0 and 5V.
 These digital pins can be used to power a LED, 7 segment displays, servo motors and much more, which shows the versatility of these pins.
 Coupled with the analog pins, which can be used to read from sensors or precisely output certain voltages.